-Notes
+Notes:

 See Regional Water Boards' Water Quality Control Plans (Basin Plans) for beneficial use definitions.
-Public entities and mutual water companies\ listed in Attachment G are not required to meet these limitations
+Public entities and mutual water companies listed in Attachment G are not required to meet these limitations in receiving waters during the exception period described in the APAP and Section VIII.C.10 below.

-- Public entities and mutual water companies\ listed in Attachment G are not required to meet these limitation in receiving waters during the exception period described in the APAP and Section VIII.C.10 below. - 3.
-For waters in which the salinity is equal to or less than 1 part per thousand 95% or more of the time, the freshwater criteria apply.
+- 3. For waters in which the salinity is equal to or less than 1 part per thousand 95% or more of the time, the freshwater criteria apply.
 For waters in which the salinity is equal to or greater than 10 parts per thousand 95% or more of the time, saltwater criteria apply.
-For waters in which the salinity is between 1 and 10 parts per thousand, the applicable criteria are the more stringent of the freshwater or saltwater criteria.
+For waters in which the salinity is between 1 and 10 parts per thousand, the applicable criteria are the more stringent of the freshwater or saltwater criteria. - 4.
+For freshwater aquatic life criteria, waters with a hardness 400 mg/L or less as calcium carbonate, the actual ambient hardness of surface water shall be used.
+For waters with a hardness of over 400 mg/L as calcium carbonate, a hardness of 400 mg/L as calcium carbonate shall be used with a default Water-Effect Ratio of 1 Values should be rounded to two significant figures